Ecotourism: Natural resource management

-Natural resource management can be utilized as a specialized tool for the development of ecotourism.
-There are several places throughout the world where a number of natural resources are abundant, but with human encroachment and habitats, these resources are depleting.
+Natural resource management can be used as a specialized tool for the development of ecotourism.
+There are several places throughout the world where several natural resources are abundant, but with human encroachment and habitats, these resources are depleting.
 Without the sustainable use of certain resources, they are destroyed, and floral and fauna species are becoming extinct.
 Ecotourism programs can be introduced for the conservation of these resources.
 Several plans and proper management programs can be introduced so that these resources remain untouched, and there are many organizations–including nonprofits–and scientists working on this field.

 Natural resources of hill areas like Kurseong in West Bengal are plenty in number with various flora and fauna, but tourism for business purpose poised the situation.
 Researchers from Jadavpur University are presently working in this area for the development of ecotourism to be used as a tool for natural resource management.

 In Southeast Asia government and nongovernmental organizations are working together with academics and industry operators to spread the economic benefits of tourism into the kampungs and villages of the region.
-A recently formed alliance, the South-East Asian Tourism Organisation (SEATO), is bringing together these diverse players to discuss resource management concerns.
+A recently formed alliance, the South-East Asian Tourism Organization (SEATO), is bringing together these diverse players to discuss resource management concerns.

 A 2002, summit held in Quebec led to the 2008 Global Sustainable Tourism Criteria–a collaborative effort between the UN Foundation and other advocacy groups.
-The criteria, which are voluntary, involve the following standards: "effective sustainability planning, maximum social and economic benefits for local communities, minimum negative impacts on cultural heritage, and minimum negative impacts on the environment."There is no enforcing agency or system of punishments.for summit.
+The criteria, which are voluntary, involve the following standards: "effective sustainability planning, maximum social and economic benefits for local communities, minimum negative impacts on cultural heritage, and minimum negative impacts on the environment."
+There is no enforcing agency or system of punishments for summit.